stevekochscience/sqlschool/_posts/2014-01-03-where-operators.markdown

       FROM tutorial.us_housing_units_completed
      WHERE month_name > 'J'

 The way SQL treats alphabetical ordering is a little bit tricky.
-You may have noticed in the above query that selecting `month_name > 'J'` will yield only rows in which fieldname starts with "n" or later in the alphabet.
+You may have noticed in the above query that selecting `month_name > 'J'` will yield only rows in which `month_name` starts with "j" or later in the alphabet.
 "Wait a minute," you might say.
 "January is included in the results &mdash; shouldn't I have to use `month_name >= 'J` to make that happen?"
 SQL considers 'Ja' to be greater than 'J' because it has an extra letter.
 It's worth noting that most dictionaries would list 'Ja' after 'J' as well.

 <div class="practice-prob">
-  Write a query that only shows rows from Q1 of a given year (Jan-Mar)
+  Write a query that only shows rows for which the month name is February.
 </div>
 <div class="practice-prob-answer">
   <a href="http://stealth.modeanalytics.com/tutorial/reports/1b0ec94376a6" target="_blank">See the Answer &raquo;</a>
 </div>

 <div class="practice-prob">
- Write a query that only shows rows from Q4 of a given year (Oct-Dec)
+ Write a query that only shows rows for which the month name starts with the letter "M" or an earlier letter in the alphabet.
 </div>
 <div class="practice-prob-answer">
   <a href="http://stealth.modeanalytics.com/tutorial/reports/122ce812e03f" target="_blank">See the Answer &raquo;</a>